AtanasovAtanas/interactive-content/EN/10-Workshop/02-CustomStack-Class.md

 ## Implement Void Pop() Method

-The `pop()` method returns the last element form the collection and removes it.
+The `pop()` method returns the last element from the collection and removes it.

 The implementation is easier than the implementation of the `remove(int index)` method of the **SmartArray**.